textpattern/textpattern.github.io/development/the-pluggable-ui-function.md

     </table>
 </div>

+Argument #1
-**Argument \#1** is the event passed to your function, usually ends in `_ui` (for “user interface”) and begins with the event to which it refers.
-For example, on the **Write** panel the event is `article_ui`, and on the **Files** panel the event is file_ui.
+: `_ui` (for 'user interface') and begins with the event to which it refers.
+For example, on the Write administration panel the event is `article_ui`, and on the Files administration panel the event is `file_ui`.
 Straightforward.

+Argument #2**
-**Argument \#2**, the \$step, is usually the part of the panel that contains the widget or any of its controls you wish to change.
-For example, on the Write panel, the Article image control has a \$step called article_image and the Custom fields widget has one called custom_fields, and so on.
+: The `$step`, is usually the part of the panel that contains the widget or any of its controls you wish to change.
+For example, on the Write administration panel, the Article image control has a `$step` called `article_image` and the Custom fields widget has one called `custom_fields`, and so on.

 Arguments 3, 4, and 5 are optional depending on what you're trying to do...

+Argument #3
-**Argument \#3**, if applicable, is the default data (text, markup, both...); it will be used if you don’t modify it.
-Parsing argument \#3 allows you to alter what was originally going to be displayed, and then return it.
+: If applicable, is the default data (text, markup, both...); it will be used if you don’t modify it.
+Parsing argument #3 allows you to alter what was originally going to be displayed, and then return it.
 Or you may discard this markup and return your own instead.

+Argument #4
-**Argument \#4**, if applicable, is the *record set* returned from the database table that pertains to the named *event*.
+: If applicable, is the *record set* returned from the database table that pertains to the named *event*.

+Argument #5
-**Argument \#5**, if applicable, is a special case (e.g. when dealing with preference settings) where argument \#4 becomes the preference name and argument \#5 holds its value.
+: If applicable, is a special case (e.g. when dealing with preference settings) where argument #4 becomes the preference name and argument #5 holds its value.

 ## Examples